 A newly transformed suburban neighborhood with a local feel.

-Fee simple condominiums are the predominant type of home in this dynamic urban neighborhood centrally located to all the amenities Honolulu has to offer.
-The Kakaako transformation from industrial warehouses and garages to a modern, open spaces urban community is ongoing, with several condominium complexes completed and others in various stages of construction or development.
-The new Kakaako has home options from affordable to luxurious for all who want to become a part of its exciting future.
+Fee simple condos are the predominant type of home in this dynamic urban neighborhood centrally located in Honolulu.
+The Kakaako transformation from industrial warehouses and garages to a modern, open spaces urban community is ongoing, with several condo complexes completed and others in various stages of construction or development.
+The new Kakaako offers condos from affordable to luxurious for all who want to become a part of its exciting future.

 In the 1950s, zoning changed Kakaako from a primarily residential community to a commercial and industrial area, causing many residents to move elsewhere.
 Today, Kakaako is returning to its residential roots.
 While a small corner of Kakaako has older single-family homes, two master planned communities are at the forefront of reviving the area.
 The plans include low-rise apartments and high-rise condos.
 Together these visionaries are creating a synergistic urban neighborhood with all the inclusive amenities for a vibrant lifestyle.